HumabHatterZed/WhistleWindInscryptionMods/WhistleWind.AbnormalSigils/README.md

 These are special abilities that use a dummy ability's icon to display and keep track of the status's count.
 This mod has 2 status effects: Worms and Spores (see below), and cards will show up to 5 at a time, based on their priority and count.

+- Haste - This card attacks before ally cards with less Haste.
+At 4 Haste, attack before opposing cards as well.
+Remove all Haste from this card when it attacks or on next upkeep.
+- Bind - This card attacks after ally cards with less Bind.
+At 4 Bind, attack after opposing cards as well.
+Remove all Bind from this card when it attacks or on next upkeep.
 - Worms - At the start of the owner's turn, this card gains 1 Worms.
 At 5+ Worms, attack allied creatures instead with a chance to give 1 Worms to struck cards.
 - Spores - At the start of its owner's turn, this card takes damage equal to its Spores.
 Upon dying, create a Spore Mold Creature with stats equal to its Spores.